SkafteNicki/mlflow_sweep/docs/configuration.md

     - Weights and Biases have a `early_terminate` field to stop runs that are not performing well, this is not present in MLflow sweeps (at the moment, will be added in the future).

-    - Weights and Biases support three methods for hyperparameter optimization: `random`, `grid`, and `bayesian`.
-        MLflow sweeps currently only support `random` and `grid`.

 A minimal configuration file looks like this:

 ```yaml